-As utterly hilarious as I found this dung-beetle carnage, I had to find the teaching moment: what is the moral of this story?
+As utterly hilarious as I found this dung-beetle carnage to be, I had to find the teaching moment: what is the moral of this story?

 No matter how good or pretty smelling it is…don’t push your shit up hill.
 You might lose it and it will come rolling back on you.

-What moral story can you apply?
+What moral of the story can you apply?
 Let me hear them all.